-At the Law Offices of James A. Welcome, our Waterbury personal injury lawyer has experience obtaining numerous settlements and jury verdicts for past clients.
+At the Law Offices of James A. Welcome, our Waterbury personal injury lawyers have over four decades of combined legal experience obtaining settlements and jury verdicts for past clients.
 We care about your recovery.
+Call today for your free and confidential consultation.

 - Your truck attorney’s experience matters.
 Our lawyers have been successfully representing clients throughout Connecticut for more than 17 years.